Links of Import

 More complex movies can circumvent the wild romanticism of Native American history, but this is not a super complex movie, and I don't hold it to those standards.
 Sometimes, a girl just wants to get away from her fat white husband and meet a lean and mean Native American with a luscious mane of hair (said every romance novel ever.) ---> See the end of this post for some awesome romance novel covers.

 I remember studying a Victorian poem in which the writer describes his ideal spot: a hut in the the balmy islands of the New World, where he'd have a "dusky" wife and children.
-His word, obviously.
 This movie reminds me of that poem, but for Christian American housewives who just want a hot Indian to take them away.
-I say Christian because the film team inserted the Bible into the film non-ironically and made it significant for the heroine, so I get to comment on it.
+I say Christian because the film team inserted the Bible into the film (a lot) and made it significant for the heroine, so I get to comment on it.

 Very, very brief summary: It is 1868, a woman in a Midwestern town marries a man she doesn't know very well and is then kidnapped by Native Americans.
 One falls in love with her and she resists his really, really obvious advances (For a while) because she is married.